Starburst-Driven Galactic Outflows -- Unveiling the Suppressive Role of Cosmic Ray Halos: Halo and Outflow model

 To achieve a sensible normalization at low altitudes where CR pressure most strongly influences outflow development, the CR content of the halo is set to match the CR energy fraction at the galactic mid-plane.
 The halo CR pressure can then be expressed as:

-where the thermal gas adiabatic index is $\gamma = 5/3$, and the CR fluid adiabatic index is $\gamma_{\text{CR}} = 4/3$.
+where $f_{\text{CR}}$ is the fraction of energy supplied by the starburst to CRs at the galactic mid-plane, $\gamma = 5/3$ is the thermal gas adiabatic index, and $\gamma = 4/3$ is the CR fluid adiabatic index.
 This configuration creates a layered halo structure, with thermal gas pressure dominating at low altitudes and CR pressure becoming more important at higher altitudes (see the right panel of Fig.~\ref{fig:schematic_flows}).

 The CRs in the galaxy halo are likely primarily hadronic.
 This is because fast electron cooling in typical galactic conditions limits the electron population.
 Once deposited in the halo, CR hadrons experience few interaction or energy loss channels, allowing them to survive over Gyr timescales (see Fig.~\ref{fig:CR_timescales}).
 Adiabatic losses, streaming losses, and diffusive energy gains in micro-turbulence have only modest effects on the overall CR spectrum.
 Detailed simulations show that these processes rarely impact CR energies significantly in galaxy halos, typically contributing no more than 10 percent level corrections~\citep{Chan2019MNRAS, Hopkins2022MNRAS}.
 We therefore neglect these effects in our model.
 Without significant cooling or absorption channels, CR hadrons are expected to accumulate in the galaxy halo, forming a fossil record of the host galaxy's CR power generation history.